nhanaa/league-memory-game/README.md

-# League of Legends theme memory web game
+# League of Legends theme memory game
 Lol theme memory web game is a web-based game using ReactJS framework.
 It utilizes Lol emotes found on the internet.
 This project was created mainly to practice my ReactJS skills.

 ## Access